shaunkleyn/Series-Collection-Status-for-Kometa/README.md

 * Complete: All seasons and episodes have been downloaded
 * Incomplete: Some episodes or entire seasons are missing and should still be downloaded
 * In Progress: All seasons and episodes have been downloaded but the latest season is still being aired

+## What it looks like
+I decided to use borders to display the availability of shows and seasons.
+The border overlays are as follows:
+* Green = Complete
+* Orange = Incomplete
+* Blue = In Progress